-What is an Investment Fund Manager?
+What Does it Take to Be an Investment Fund Manager?

 Example of Investment Fund Manager Job Plan, direct, or coordinate investment strategy or operations for a large pool of liquid assets supplied by institutional investors or individual investors.

-Life As an Investment Fund Manager
+Daily Life Of an Investment Fund Manager

 - Develop or implement fund investment policies or strategies.